-- Keep returning the bowl to the microwave for 20 second intervals, mixing in between each time.
+- Return the bowl to the microwave for 20 second intervals, mixing with a silicone spatula each time.
 Keep doing this until the chocolate and butter are completely melted.

-- Mix in the granulated and brown sugar, whisking until smooth and leave to cool down for 5 mins.
+- Whisk in the granulated and brown sugar until smooth and leave to cool down for 5 mins.

-- In a separate bowl, add 50g flour, 2 tablespoons of matcha powder and a pinch of salt.
-Mix it up, but don't add it to the chocolate yet.
-Set aside.
+- In a separate bowl add 50g flour, 2 tablespoons of matcha powder and a pinch of salt.
+Mix them together and set aside for now.

 - By now, your chocolate, butter and sugar mix should be slightly cooled.
 Add your eggs to the chocolate mixture one by one, whisking in between.